The Function of the Second Postulate in Special Relativity: Two meanings of isotropy

 Here again, it is important to note that the systemic isotropy of light is postulated, and that the question of its empirical adequacy is not relevant to the present discussion.
 Thus, general relativity limits this systemic symmetry to flat regions of space-time, but this only means that the second postulate, and hence special relativity itself, has limited applicability.
 The question under discussion here, however, assumes that the postulates are correct and seeks to determine the logical structure of their relations.

 Though it might appear trivial at this point, the distinction between these two meanings of ``isotropy'' will be helpful in the remainder of the present analysis.
-As we approach the problem of determining empirically the value of $k$, we shall have to consider problems relating to isotropy.
-In every such case, we shall mean the isotropy of specific effects or specific apparatuses meant to measure $k$.
-The isotropy required in every such case is always systemic, and it will be important to remember that such a symmetry is not guaranteed by the nomological symmetry postulated in the derivation of the generalized Lorentz transformations.
-Instead, if a suggested empirical procedure for measuring $k$ depends on the property of isotropy (as some will prove to in the next sections), it will have to be analyzed on a per case basis.
+Empirically determining $k$ turns out to essentially involve questions of isotropy.
+When we consider specific effects or specific apparatuses meant to measure $k$, the required isotropy is always systemic; it is then crucial to remember that such a symmetry is not guaranteed by the nomological symmetry postulated in the derivation of the generalized Lorentz transformations.
+Instead, if a suggested empirical procedure for measuring $k$ depends on the property of isotropy (as several will prove to in the next sections), it will have to be analyzed on a per case basis.
 In no case is the isotropy referred to in such cases, which is clearly systemic, derivable from the nomological isotropy postulated in the theory.